RobinMicek/Simplyletters/README.md

 ## 📲 Create & Send newsletter via API 📲

-Sending newsletters via API is mainly for usage with other apps.
-It's meant for sending invoices, reset tokens for forgotten password, etc.
+Sending newsletters via API is mainly meant for usage with other apps.
+Like sending invoices, reset tokens for forgotten passwords, etc.

 When sending email via API, it can be only delivered to one user/email address and it can only contain one paragraph.

 Sending email through API does not require an account with targeted email address created (If there is, it won't make any difference.
 There is no logic that would pair the email with the account in DB, I was probably just too lazy to implement it 😀).

 * First you need to create a group called **"API"**.
-* Then send a post request with the newsletter configuration and information about the user.
+* Then send a post request with the newsletter configuration and user's email address.

 ```
 POST /api/create-newsletter